HelpBot Assistant

 }

-In the below sample, grid is rendered with a customized sort icon.
+The following sample demonstrates a grid rendered with a customized sort icon.

 import { Component, OnInit } from '@angular/core';